FRI • AUG 13 • 7:30PMBuy Tickets

 The following measures will be in place for the Concerts On The Green concert series:

-- Tickets will be sold in “Table For Two,” “Table For Four” and “Table For Six” configurations only.
-Patrons must remain seated at their purchased table.
+- Tables are sold in “Table For Two,” “Table For Four” and “Table For Six” configurations only.

 - Tickets include a dining reservation, with service and seating beginning two hours prior to showtime.
 Dinner and drinks are sold separately.

 - $20 minimum food / beverage spend required per person.
 A 20% gratuity will be added to all food/beverage bills.